Neutron star cooling in modified gravity theories: Acknowledgment

-\acknowledgments We would like to thank T. Noda for fruitful discussions of neutron star cooling.
+We would like to thank T. Noda, H. Sotani, and S. Nagataki for fruitful discussions.
 We also thank M. Machida and K. Nakazato for the communications related to the topic of the present paper.
 R. Kase is supported by the Grant-in-Aid for Young Scientists B of the JSPS No.17K14297.
 This work was supported in part by JSPS Grant-in-Aid for Scientific Research Nos.~JP17K14276 (R. Kimura).
 KY is supported by MEXT/JSPS KAKENHI Grant No. 15H05895, No. 16H03977 No. 17K05444, No. 17H06359.